VPDC

 • Military

-• If you serve in the military or are a military dependent, you are eligible for TRICARE.
+• If a person serves in the military or is a military dependent, they are eligible for TRICARE.

 • If you don't have insurance